Engines, air and electricity ...

-But the judicious question is: where would be the "business" with more significant means of development?
+But the judicious question is: where would “be the case” with more development resources?

-Ah, the compressed air engine ... a lot of debate.
+Ah the compressed air engine… a huge subject of debate.

-To my knowledge, for a vehicle to be authorized to run, it must pass a battery of tests carried out by independent laboratories before undergoing the control of the Mines Department of DRIRE.
+To my knowledge, for a vehicle to be authorized to drive, it must pass a battery of tests carried out by independent laboratories before being inspected by the DRIRE Mines Department.

-Information taken, the ADEME (Environment and Energy Management Agency, which manages in particular the technical approval of electric vehicles) has never been able to test or have only 1 of Mr. Nègre's vehicles tested.
-The head of the Transport Technology department, Mr. Coroller, even affirming that ADEME was ready to finance part of the tests if necessary.
-Tel (extract from the website): 04 93 95 79 00
+Information taken, ADEME (Agency for the Environment and Energy Management, which manages the technical approval of electric vehicles in particular) has never been able to test or have only one of Mr. Nègre's vehicles tested.
+The head of the Transport Technology department, Mr. Coroller, even affirming that ADEME was willing to finance part of the tests if necessary.
+Tel (extract from the website): 1 04 93 95 79

-The UTAC (Union Technique de l'Automobile, du cycle et du motocycle, independent laboratory responsible for carrying out measurements on test benches) was never able to have a vehicle for 3 weeks (approximate duration of tests) . contact: M. MARDUEL, in charge of regulation, testing and approval.
+The UTAC (Union Technique de l'Automobile, du cycle et du motocycle, independent laboratory responsible for carrying out measurements on test benches) has never been able to have a vehicle for 3 weeks either (approximate duration of the tests). . contact: M. MARDUEL, in charge of regulations, testing and approval.
 Tel (extract from the website): 01 69 80 17 30

-As for the specialized press, we could read in 1999 "new from the auto show, the car of tomorrow" then qq time after "unfortunately, no news from the compressed air car ..." and the catchphrase continues every year .
+As for the specialized press, we could read in 1999 "novelty of the auto show, the car of tomorrow" then a few times later "unfortunately, no news of the compressed air car ..." and the tune continues every year .

-Note the terms used by the articles: the specialized press speaks in the conditional, we report the inventor's words "According to Mr. Nègre ...", and the supportive speeches resemble propaganda "without public support "(Which public authority?
+Note the terms used by the articles: the specialized press speaks in the conditional, the words of the inventor are reported "According to Mr. Nègre ...", and the speeches of support resemble propaganda "without support from the public authorities. »(Which public authority?
 ADEME?
 DRIRE?
 The ministry?
 Which person?
 Which official response?)

-I think there is a big difference between bringing 1 prototype to do a demonstration on qq km in front of journalists and presenting 1 serious homologation file.
+I think there is a big difference between bringing 1 prototype to do 1 demonstration over a few km in front of journalists and presenting 1 serious homologation file.

-Let those who claim that this vehicle works show us a certification report from an independent laboratory or a letter from an official body that refuses the tests, as well as concrete and precise references if not, that we stop spreading the idea. that this vehicle is great, but everyone is against ...
+That those who affirm that this vehicle works show us a homologation report from an independent laboratory or a letter from an official body which refuses the tests as well as concrete and precise references otherwise, that we stop propagating the idea that this vehicle is great, but that everyone is against…

 Yours.
 Mr. RAVEL